Tituss Burgess

 Tituss Burgess (born February 21, 1979) is an American actor and singer.
-He has appeared in numerous Broadway musicals and is known for his high tenor voice.
-He is best known for starring as Titus Andromedon on the Netflix comedy series Unbreakable Kimmy Schmidt (2015–2020), for which he has received five Primetime Emmy Award nominations.
+He has appeared in several Broadway musicals.
+He is best known for starring as Titus Andromedon on the Netflix comedy series Unbreakable Kimmy Schmidt (2015–2020), for which he received five Primetime Emmy Award nominations.
+He was also featured in Schmigadoon!
+(2023).

+On the Broadway stage, Burgess originated the role of Sebastian in The Little Mermaid and played the role of Nicely-Nicely Johnson in the 2009 revival of Guys and Dolls.
+In 2023, he played the role of Harold Zidler in Moulin Rouge! and took over the title role in Oh, Mary! in March 2025.

-Personal life
+Early and personal life

-Born and raised in Athens, Georgia, he attended Cedar Shoals High School where he was active in the theatre program.
-He graduated from the University of Georgia with a BA in music.
-He is gay.
+Born and raised in Athens, Georgia, Burgess attended Cedar Shoals High School where he was active in the theatre program.
+He graduated from the University of Georgia with a Bachelor of Art degree in music.
+Burgess is gay.

+After college, Burgess moved to Orlando, Florida to work at Walt Disney World, where he performed as a vocalist at the Festival of the Lion King at Disney's Animal Kingdom, earning his Actors Equity card.

 Career

+2005–2014: Broadway debut

-Burgess made his great Broadway debut in the musical Good Vibrations as Eddie in 2005, and then appeared in Jersey Boys in 2005 as Hal Miller.
-He originated the role of "Sebastian the Crab" in the musical The Little Mermaid in 2007 and went on to the role of Nicely-Nicely Johnson, traditionally played by a white actor, in the revival of Guys and Dolls in 2009.
+Burgess made his Broadway debut in the musical Good Vibrations as Eddie in 2005, and then appeared in Jersey Boys in 2005 as Hal Miller.
+Burgess originated the role of Sebastian the Crab in the Broadway musical The Little Mermaid in 2007 opposite Sierra Boggess, Sean Palmer, and Norm Lewis.
+Burgess portrayed Nicely-Nicely Johnson, traditionally played by a white actor, in the revival of Guys and Dolls in 2009.
 He has also performed in several regional theater productions, including The Wiz and Jesus Christ Superstar.

-Burgess performed at the "Broadway for Obama" benefit concert held at the State Theatre Center for the Arts in Easton, Pennsylvania, on October 20, 2008.
-He performed at the "Broadway After Dark" benefit concert on October 26, 2008, in New York City.
-He performed in a solo concert at Birdland in New York City on July 27, 2009.
+Burgess performed at the "Broadway for Obama" benefit concert at the State Theatre Center for the Arts in Easton, Pennsylvania on October 20, 2008.
+He performed at the "Broadway After Dark" benefit concert on October 26, 2008, in New York City, and in a solo concert at Birdland in New York City on July 27, 2009.

 In July 2009, he was a performer on the R Family Vacations Summer Cruise.
 Three months later, he was featured on an episode of the popular web show The Battery's Down.
 He appeared in Season 5 of 30 Rock as D'Fwan, a member of Tracy Jordan's wife's entourage.
 He reprised the role in Season 6.
 He was cast as The Caterpillar in the 2011 Broadway musical Wonderland in October 2010.
-A month later, he dropped out of the project.
+A month later he dropped out of the project.

 In March 2013, Burgess performed "And I Am Telling You I'm Not Going" from the Broadway musical Dreamgirls at Broadway Cares/Equity Fights AIDS fundraising concert Broadway Backwards.

-Burgess was cast in the role of The Witch, a role traditionally played by a female, in Into the Woods in a 2015 production by DreamCatcher Theatre which performed in Miami's Carnival Studio Theater at the Adrienne Arsht Center.
+He was cast as The Witch, a role traditionally played by a female, in Into the Woods in a 2015 production by DreamCatcher Theatre, presented in Miami's Carnival Studio Theater at the Adrienne Arsht Center.